Carlisle in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2009 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 11.983′ N, 77° 11.164′ W. Marker is in Carlisle, Pennsylvania, in Cumberland County.
-Marker is on Pomfret Street, on the left when traveling east.
+It is on Pomfret Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 131 E Pomfret Street, Carlisle PA 17013, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Saint Katharine's Hall (a few steps from this marker); Saint Patrick Church & Cemetery (within shouting distance of this marker); St. Patrick's Church (within shouting distance of this marker); Gen. William Irvine (about 600 feet away, measured in a direct line); Duncan-Stiles House (about 600 feet away); Gen. John Armstrong (about 600 feet away); Old Prison (about 700 feet away); World War Memorial (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Saint Katharine's Hall (a few steps from this marker); Saint Patrick Church & Cemetery (within shouting distance of this marker); St. Patrick's Church (within shouting distance of this marker); Gen. William Irvine (about 600 feet away, measured in a direct line); Duncan-Stiles House (about 600 feet away); Gen. John Armstrong (about 600 feet away); Old Prison (about 700 feet away); World War Memorial (about 700 feet away).
 Touch for a list and map of all markers in Carlisle.

 Additional keywords.
 African Methodist Episcopal